Cricket in Pakistan: Men's national team

 From 2009 to 2019 Pakistan was unable to host international matches in Pakistan after the terror attack on the touring Sri Lanka cricket team.
 This decade led to little or no international cricket taking place in Pakistan and Pakistan played its home series in the UAE (specifically Dubai and Abu Dhabi).
 As the security situation improved, in September 2019, international test cricket returned to Pakistan with the visit of Sri Lanka.
-By the end of 2022, almost all the leading Test playing nations had toured the country again.
-The 2023 ACC Asia Cup and the 2025 ICC Champions Trophy are scheduled to be held in Pakistan.
+By the end of 2022, almost all the leading Test playing nations had toured the country again, the 2025 ICC Champions Trophy is scheduled to be held in Pakistan.

+Women's national team

 The Pakistan women's national cricket team has had moderate success on the international stage and is in development.
 However, the team is regularly ranked in the top 10 in the world.
 Thus far the women's national team has not won an ICC or ACC international tournament.